wizardofhex/poapgateddocuments/README.md

 5. Rename the zip file that is downloaded to document.zip
 6. Copy the document.zip file to the /public folder
 7. Navigate to Home using the menu
-8. Click view document - it may ask you to sign
+8. Click view document - it may pop open your wallet software and ask you to switch to gnosis network and sign a message
 9. Click view document again and the encrypted document will decrypt and load if you have the poap in the wallet used to sign in